jupyter/nbviewer/nbviewer/templates/faq.md

 ### Can I use nbviewer to convert my notebook to something else than html ?

-For the time beeing, no. We woudl like to allow that in a far future, but the current architecture is already showing its limits with only html.
+For the time beeing, no. We woudl like to allow that in the future, but the current architecture is already showing its limits with only html.
 You can already use local version of nbconvert to export to most format.
 You can still help us by making a donation, or contribute with your time.

+## I have more questions ...

+If something was not clear or not present, do not hesitate to [check issues on github](http://github.com/ipython/nbviewer/issues).

 {% endfilter %}
 {% endblock %}